Buyer’s Guide: Home Safes

 MOST TRAVEL-FRIENDLY SAFE: SentrySafe Fire-Resistant Chest

 Keep important papers and digital media safe from fire in the budget-friendly SentrySafe Fire Resistant Chest.
 This small (6.1 in.
 H x 14.3 in.
 W x 11.2 in.
 D) safe is rated for fire endurance up to half an hour.
 It locks with a key and has a handle for a quick grab in case you need to vacate the premises in a hurry.
-While this 3.9-out-of-five-star safe is an excellent choice for fire safety, it is not burglarproof, so not the spot to stash cash or valuables.
+It’s an excellent choice for fire safety, but it’s not burglarproof, so it’s not the best spot to stash cash or valuables.
+Buy now.